- Delivery questions

 - Huel is a combination of several ingredients, and Huel powder when mixed with water, is low FODMAP.
 We do, however, suggest consuming a maximum of 3 scoops at one sitting if you're particularly sensitive and spreading your intake throughout the day.

 - Unopened - Huel can be stored for up to a year in a dry, cool environment, away from direct sunlight, e.g. a kitchen cupboard.
-There is best before date printed on the pouch.
+There is a best before date printed on the pouch.

 - Pouch open - once open we quote 6 months.
-Plus reseal the pouch and store in dry, cool environment, away from direct sunlight, e.g. a kitchen cupboard.
+Plus reseal the pouch and store in a dry, cool environment, away from direct sunlight, e.g. a kitchen cupboard.